akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/basic-directives/extractLog.md

 ## Description

-Extracts a `LoggingAdapter` from the request context which can be used for logging inside the route.
+Extracts a @unidoc[LoggingAdapter] from the request context which can be used for logging inside the route.

 The `extractLog` directive is used for providing logging to routes, such that they don't have to depend on closing over a logger provided in the class body.